 Although there are a lot of excellent co-op and multiplayer games available, for this list, we prioritized games that are easy to learn, focusing primarily on tabletop games and tabletop-like experiences.
 In short, you don’t need a gaming computer to get started with our picks.
 In fact, you can play some games with a user-friendly console like the Nintendo Switch!

 The classic competitive Nintendo game is back for the Switch, this time with Super Mario Party.
 Many had expressed their disappointment with a handful of the previous entries, so when Super Mario Party returned to a classic formula — featuring four-player competitive minigames — fans were pleasantly surprised.

 Super Mario Party is, of course, playable with friends locally, but it also works well online, giving you a selection of the minigames to play over the internet.
-The highlight is Online Mariothon mode, which features a series of random minigames for you and other players to participate in — competing to gain the high score.
+The highlight is Online Mariothon mode, which features a series of random minigames for you and other players to participate in — competing to gain the highest score.
 It’s a ton of fun and easy to understand, making this a top choice for playing over Zoom.

 Jackbox games are unintentionally perfect for Zoom.
 Instead of separate game instances for all of your Zoom friends, Jackbox only needs one copy running.
 Once your group has chosen a game, everyone will receive a URL and code.
 From there, your friends can use their phones to play, and you can stream your screen to them.